MartinAllsbrook/Tower-Defense/README.md

 # Unnamed Tower Defense Game
-This is an tower defense game where you fight evil bugs trying to stop you from taking their land.
+This is a tower defense game where you fight evil bugs trying to stop you from taking their land.

 Those dang bugs!